hiveot/hub.capnp/README.md

 Plugins can be written in any programming language.
 They can include a configuration file that describes their purpose and the channels they use.
 Plugins should use the gateway messenger library to connect to the service bus.

 There is nearly no boilerplate code involved in writing plugins, except for adhering to the channel data requirements.
-Plugins can therefore be very lightweight and efficient.
+Plugins can therefore be very simple.

 Plugins run in their own process, isolated from other plugins.
 It is however possible to write a plugin that launches other plugins in threads.
 For example, a JS plugin can load additional plugins written in Javascript.
 Each of the additional plugin connects to the gateway channels using the client library.